Cosmological gravitational particle production and its implications for cosmological relics: Recent and ongoing activity

 There is some degree of model building freedom with regard to a particle's gravitational interaction.
 A field is said to be minimally coupled to gravity if its covariant action can be obtained from the flat spacetime action by promoting the Minkowski metric to a curved spacetime metric.
 If the covariant action contains additional interaction terms, then the field is said to couple nonminimally to gravity.
 Some examples of nonminimal interactions include $\Lcal \supset \aphi R$, $\aphi^2 R$, $\bar{\Psi} \Psi R$, and $A_\mu A_\nu R^{\mu\nu}$.

 The presence of a nonminimal interaction can greatly enhance or diminish the efficiency of CGPP.
-For example, a conformally-coupled scalar field with $\Lcal_\mathrm{int} = \tfrac{1}{2} \xi \aphi^2 R$ and $\xi = \sixth$ experiences less CGPP than a minimally-coupled scalar with $\xi = 0$; see \sref{sec:Theory}.
-On the other hand, a nonminimally coupled scalar with $\xi \gtrsim 1$ can experience significantly more CGPP \cite{Markkanen:2015xuw,Markkanen:2016aes,Fairbairn:2018bsw,Cembranos:2019qlm,Clery:2022wib,Garcia:2023qab,Yu:2023ity}.
+For example, a conformally coupled scalar field with $\Lcal_\mathrm{int} = \tfrac{1}{2} \xi \aphi^2 R$ and $\xi = \sixth$ experiences less CGPP than a minimally coupled scalar with $\xi = 0$; see \sref{sec:Theory}.
+However, a nonminimally coupled scalar with $\xi \gtrsim 1$ can experience significantly more CGPP \cite{Markkanen:2015xuw,Markkanen:2016aes,Fairbairn:2018bsw,Cembranos:2019qlm,Clery:2022wib,Garcia:2023qab,Yu:2023ity}.
 This is because the Fourier mode amplitude $\chi_k(\eta)$ evolves in response to the time-dependent oscillator equation \eqref{eq:mode_equation} with frequency $\omega_k^2 = k^2 + a^2 m^2 + (1/6 - \xi) a^2 R$, which is dominated by the $a^2 R$ term for large $\xi$.
-During inflation the Ricci scalar is approximately constant, $R \approx - 12 H^2$, but after inflation while the inflaton field oscillates during the epoch of reheating, the Ricci scalar $R$ also oscillates from positive to negative values; see \fref{fig:end_of_inflation}.
+During inflation the Ricci scalar is approximately constant ($R \approx - 12 H^2$), but after inflation while the inflaton field oscillates during the epoch of reheating, the Ricci scalar $R$ also oscillates from positive to negative values; see \fref{fig:end_of_inflation}.
 Consequently the frequency develops an oscillatory component that increases in amplitude for larger $\xi$ and enhances CGPP.

 A global picture on the parameter space of the nonminimally coupled scalar field is shown in \fref{fig:xi_dependence}.
-Within the white region, it is possible to find a reheating temperature $T_\mathrm{reh} \equiv \TRH$ such that the predicted relic abundance equals the observed dark matter relic abundance $\Omega h^2 \propto \TRH$; see \eref{eq:Omegah2}.
-In the blue region, which contains the conformally-coupled point $\xi = \sixth$ at low mass, CGPP is less efficient and the required reheating temperature $T_\mathrm{reh} > T_\mathrm{max}$ would exceed the maximum possible temperature \eqref{eq:instant_RH}.
+Within the white region it is possible to find a reheating temperature $T_\mathrm{reh} \equiv \TRH$ such that the predicted relic abundance equals the observed dark-matter relic abundance $\Omega h^2 \propto \TRH$; see \eref{eq:Omegah2}.
+In the blue region, which contains the conformally coupled point $\xi = \sixth$ at low mass, CGPP is less efficient and the required reheating temperature $T_\mathrm{reh} > T_\mathrm{max}$ would exceed the maximum possible temperature \eqref{eq:instant_RH}.
 In the green region where $\xi \gg 1$ CGPP is more efficient and the needed reheating temperature $T_\mathrm{reh} < T_\BBN$ would fall below the BBN temperature.